apache/directory-fortress-core/README.txt

 # SECTION 0:  Prerequisites for Fortress SDK installation and use with LDAP server
 ###################################################################################
 1. Internet access to retrieve source code from OpenLDAP GIT and binary dependencies from online Maven repo.
+Fortress installation procedures use Apache Ant & Ivy.
+Ivy pulls external dependencies from Maven repositories.

-Fortress uses Apache Ant for installation and management of its operations.
-Ordinarily the target environment would have access to the Internet to pull down its dependencies from Maven but may run without outside connection iff:
+These ant targets need external access to the Internet to pull down dependencies but may run without external connection IFF:
 a.
-The binary dependencies are already present in FORTRESS_HOME/lib folder.
-For list of dependencies goto ivy.xml file.
+The necessary binary jars are already present and loaded into FORTRESS_HOME/lib folder.
+For list of dependency jars check out the ivy.xml file.
 b.
-Local mode has been enabled on target machine.
-This can be done by adding the following entry to your build.properties file:
+Local mode has been enabled in target runtime env.
+This can be done by adding the following to build.properties file:

 local.mode=true

+More prereqs:

 2. Java SDK Version 7 or beyond installed to target environment

 3. Apache Ant 1.8 or beyond installed to target environment

 4. OpenLDAP installed to target system.  (options follow in section 1).

-Note:  Fortress SDK is LDAPv3 compliant and works with other directory servers, especially ApacheDS:
+Note:  Fortress is LDAPv3 compliant and works with other directory servers, especially ApacheDS:
 README-QUICKSTART-APACHEDS.html.

 5. GIT installed to target environment.
 (Fortress developers only)